reisenx/SEAT-RANDOMIZER/README.md

 ## User Configurations

 -   The user can choose **NORMAL MODE** to assign each student by their ID order
--   The user can choose **RANDOM MODE** assign each student in random order.
+-   The user can choose **RANDOM MODE** to assign each student in random order.
 -   The user can choose to specify seed for **RANDOM MODE**.

 ## Student Seat Assignments